j0104/j0104.github.io/index.md

 # My Hero

 Bernd Arnold was a unique and very elegant climber.
-He is living and climbing mostly in the Saxon Switzerland.
+He is living in Hohnstein and climbing mostly in the Saxon Switzerland.